 CST was previewing the latest version of their 3D electromagnetic simulation software, CST STUDIO SUITE®.
 The software suite includes our 3D EM simulation tools as well as a number of related products dedicated to more specific design areas, like PCBs (CST PCB STUDIO® and CST BOARDCHECK ™), cable harnesses (CST CABLE STUDIO®) and EM/circuit co-simulation (CST EMC STUDIO®).
 Filter Designer 3D (FD3D) can automatically synthesize cross-coupled and diplexer filter designs to meet the specifications, including transmission zeroes, Q-factor and equiripple.
 The complex and sensitive nature of these filters makes them challenging to design and tune with traditional methods.
 Coupling matrix extraction with FD3D offers an efficient way to fine-tune 3D filter structures.
 The Interference Task provides a straightforward approach for investigating potential EMI issues using coupling data from simulations.
 The Interference Task shows at a glance which combinations of RF systems can potentially lead to co-site interference problems, allowing mitigation approaches to be tested on a virtual prototype.
 The ray-tracing Asymptotic Solver in CST STUDIO SUITE can now directly calculate the coupling between antennas.
 The Asymptotic Solver can simulate extremely large platforms such as aircraft, ships and buildings very efficiently, making it well-suited to many kinds of antenna placement scenarios.
 This can be combined with the Interference Task for detailed co-site analysis of vehicles, vessels and aircraft.
 Stop by our booth to explore these and the many other exciting features of CST STUDIO SUITE®.

 Copper Mountain and Diamond Engineering teamed up to demonstrate an automated antenna measurement system.
 A typical system includes using a VNA and stationary calibrated horn with the DAMS system (positioner, controller and software).
-This is a low-cost way to measure any type of antenna.
-We are adding a new 1-Port USB VNA (Reflectometer) to our lineup of products, the R180.
+This system is a low-cost way to measure any type of antenna and automates the process.
+They also added a new 1-Port USB VNA (Reflectometer) to our lineup of products, the R180.
 The entire line gives the user lab grade performance in a handheld device.
 Copper Mountain recently added a 1-Port VNA operating from 1 MHz to 18 GHz.
 The new R180 1-port VNA (Cable and Antenna Analyzer) is the first 18 GHz 1-port VNA that can connect directly to DUT, improving measurement accuracy by eliminating practical limitation of RF cables.
 They also featured their ever expanding Cobalt Series of VNAs with new products that include 2- and 4-port analyzers, and add options for Direct Receiver Access and Frequency Extension.
 Cobalt Series VNAs come in two frequency ranges:100 kHz to 9 GHz and 100 kHz to 20 GHz.

 Celebrating 11 years since the company was formed, Custom MMIC now offers over 100 standard products and many custom designs in their library.
 President Paul Blount says the company has built their reputation and business by “pushing the envelope,” taking on challenges that other companies do not address ― the pulse recovery performance of low noise amplifiers (LNA), for example.
 An area of growing interest today is the phase noise contributed by amplifiers and multipliers, which can degrade the performance of an expensive oven controlled crystal oscillator (OCXO).
 In the MicroApps session at IMS, Blount presented a paper on low phase noise amplifiers for LO systems, addressing this topic.